lcouellan/randoweb/README.md

 # Randoweb

 Randoweb is my first project using Symfony.
+This is the clone of a private repository from the University server.
 Randoweb was my topic in a supervised project for my first year in Master DNR2I.

 Thanks to this website you can find hikings around you using the GPS Location of your laptop / phone / Tablet.
 You can also create a new hiking thanks to GPX File.
 A marker is created on the map thanks to the metadata in the file you just uploaded.
 A topic / comment system is also implemented for each hikings.